IIVIIIII/ASCC/README.md

 ![alt text](https://github.com/IIVIIIII/ASCC/blob/main/resources/photos/jimis.png?raw=true)

+The files above are manipulations of the source audio made through a program called Spear.
+The frequency resolution of a file is chosen as the lowest integer that will result in the desired FFT size according to Spear's algorhythm.
+When the desired FFT size requires a frequency resolution less than one, the largest tenth is chosen instead.
+The file is resynthesized according to the paramaters shown in the table pictured above.
+These parameters must be entered by hand as shown in the image below:

 The recording of Jimi Hendrix’s interpretation of “The Star Spangled Banner” at Woodstock was chosen for its political implications.
 Furthermore, the performance occurred in 1969 which, for a data set that extends to 2019, delineates a convenient timespan of fifty years.
 More importantly, Hendrix’s performance offered a depiction of the United States’ collective anxieties which, at the time, mostly stemmed from the war in Vietnam.
 Additive Synthesis of a Climate Crisis appropriates the core expression of Hendrix’s “Star Spangled Banner” and applies it to the most severe crisis facing our contemporary world: climate change.

 Additive Synthesis of a Climate Crisis was included as a submission to a research article by climate scientist Dr. Mika Tosca.
 The article, "Reimagining futures: Collaborations Between Artists, Designers, and Scientists as a Roadmap to Help Solve the Climate Crisis," was published in the UC Press's climate journal, Elementa.
 To read the article follow this link: